RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Touch overlay size** _(Android only)_

-If the touch input overlay has been enabled, then this setting makes it possible to select between a _medium, large_ or _small_ overlay size.
+If the touch input overlay has been enabled, then this setting makes it possible to select between a _medium, large, small_ or _extra small_ overlay size.

+**Touch overlay opacity** _(Android only)_

+Sets the opacity of the input overlay to _normal, low_ or _very low_.

 **Touch overlay fade-out time** _(Android only)_